Business Owner’s Policy

 What does a business owner's policy cover?

-A business owner's policy includes both general liability insurance and commercial property insurance coverage, sometimes called business hazard insurance.
+A business owner's policy includes both general liability insurance policy and commercial property insurance coverage, sometimes called business hazard insurance.
 Together, they provide liability and property coverage for your small business.

 Specifically, a BOP will typically cover: